vbookshelf/Thumb-Drive-App/README.md

 # Thumb-Drive App (TDA)
-### Bring the power of AI to places where there's no internet.
+### Share the power of AI in places where there's no internet.

 <br>